vlstill/tedi/aim.md

 However, these memory models come with relaxations such as writes which can propagate in different order to different processors and reordering of loads with succeeding writes which can lead to seemingly cyclic dependencies.
 For this reason, these memory models are more subtle then NSW and require more advanced analysis.

-The C11/C++11 standards came with a memory model intended to allow efficient multi-platform implementation of parallel primitives, even on very relaxed platforms such as POWER/ARM.
+The C11/C++11 standards came with a memory model designed to allow efficient multi-platform implementation of parallel primitives, even on very relaxed platforms such as POWER/ARM.
-For this reason the C++11 memory model can be used as over-approximation of POWER/ARM in the context of C/C++.
+For this reason the C++11 memory model is as over-approximation of the POWER/ARM memory models in the context of C/C++ programs.
 A very similar memory models is also used by the LLVM intermediate language.
 As DIVINE is an analyzer for C/C++ it is natural to have support for verification of programs against this memory model.